A conversation with Robert Komer on U.S. maritime strategy

 Showing items related by title, author, creator and subject.

-Krogh, Peter F. (Peter Frederic) (WETA-TV (Television station : Washington, D.C.)Blackwell Corporation (Washington D.C.)Georgetown University.
+Maritime strategy and the future of the navy Krogh, Peter F. (Peter Frederic) (WETA-TV (Television station : Washington, D.C.)Blackwell Corporation (Washington D.C.)Georgetown University.
 School of Foreign ServiceSouth Carolina Educational Television Network, 1987)Examines the Soviet threat to U.S. naval supremacy and American maritime strategy.